ukairia777/tensorflow-bert-ner/README.md

 ## Note
 - Only labeling the first token of a given word.
 Assign -100 to the other subtokens from the same word. so the loss function ignores them.
 - If you want to apply it to other dataset, you don't need to change the model architecture.
-Just Change tokenizer, pre-trained language model, dataset.
+Just Change pre-trained tokenizer, pre-trained language model, dataset.